zingale/phy504/_sources/cxx-classes-intro.rst.txt

 We will remove all of the object files (``*.o``) and the executable.

-The section new feature is the addition of some compilation flags:
+The second new feature is the addition of some compilation flags:

 .. code:: make